jungsukimlab/NucleiIsolation/InitialSubmission/README.md

 We performed {brief summary of methods and overview}

-Raw data can be found XXXXXXXX.
+Raw data (fastq and cellranger output) can be found GEO (GSE:XXXXXXXX).
+Private until published, please use reviewer key to access before publication.

-Processed data can be found XXXXXXXXXX.

 The code in this repository is everything which can analyze the data as well as generate all the figures for the paper, both main and supplementary.
 A full list of figures and where you can find the code for them is below: